Most Expensive Horse Breed

 • Established history of winning top show jumping competitions

-• Requires professional training for success in events
+• Requires professional training for success in events, particularly in the competitive equine world.

 • Limited export outside France

-Selle Francais horses range from $20,000 for unproven prospects to up to $500,000 for the highest caliber breeding stallions.
+Selle Francais horses range from $20,000 for unproven prospects to $500,000 for the highest calibre breeding stallions.
 This makes them one of the most prized show jumpers.

 The Dutch Warmblood Horse